gvaartjes/highcharts-declarations-documentation/README.md

 }]
 ```

-### Solving Problems: Missing Modules
+###Missing Modules

-In some cases there are not yet declarations for a Highcharts module available.
-In that case, you have to cast modules and unknown functions to the `any` type.
+Sometimes there isn't a TypeScript declaration for a Highcharts module available.
+Then cast the module and unknown functions to the `any` type.
 Create first a `global.d.ts` file in your root folder with the following file content:
 ```ts
 declare module '*';
 ```

-Now you can use all JavaScript modules and cast the Highcharts namespace as required.
+After that,  you can use all JavaScript modules and cast the Highcharts namespace as required.
 For example:
 ```ts
 import * as Highcharts from 'highcharts';